robirr/HA-Mealie-Barcode-Scanner/README.md

 Other configuration options for the GM67 are available from within Home Assistant once the ESPHome device has been configured.

-So far, the GM67 has been very fast, accurate and reliable.
+So far, the GM67 has been very fast, accurate and reliable during testing.

 > [!TIP]
-> The GM67 seems to be good at reading codes from screens also and so you can open this page on your phone to be able to scan the above QR code easily.
+> The GM67 is camera based and as such, seems to be good at reading codes from screens also.
+You can therefore open this page on your phone to be able to scan the above QR code easily.

 #### ESPHome YAML
 An example ESPHome YAML configuration file can be found in this repository under [/esphome/example-esphome-gm67.yaml](esphome/example-esphome-gm67.yaml).
+This YAML file is an example only and unless you have the exact same hardware and wiring as in my prototype, you will likely need to amend it to get it working for you.

+> [!TIP]
-Some of the sensors created in the example are disabled in HA by default but can be enabled to help with debugging.
+> Some of the sensors created in the example are disabled in HA by default but can be enabled to help with debugging if required.

 A number of configuration options for the GM67 are also contained within the example YAML file.
 These settings can be used to tailor the GM67's behaviour and can be set from within Home Assistant.
 The available config options are as follows:
 - Buzzer Volume: Sets the volume of the beep emitted when a barcode is scanned.
 Can also be used to turn off the buzzer.